 Appendix A includes a summary of the actuarial assumptions and methods used in this valuation.
 Costs are determined using the Entry Age Normal actuarial cost method.
 The assumed investment return rate is 8.50%.
-The Board adopted the actuarial assumptions used in this valuation in connection with the actuarial experience study performed by GRS in 2010.
-These assumptions are new with the July 1, 2010 valuation with a summary of the changes listed below:
+The Board adopted the actuarial assumptions used in this valuation in connection with the actuarial experience study performed by GRS in the spring of 2010.
+These assumptions were adopted effective with the July 1, 2010 valuation.